zeyad-mansour/SimpleArtificialNeuron/README.md

 ## Usage

-See the `SimpleArtificialNeuronDemo.java` file in the `src` folder for an example of how to use the `SimpleArtificialNeuron` component.
+See the `SimpleArtificialNeuronDemo.java` file in the `src` folder for an example of how to use the this component.

 ## Future Improvements